 This is one of those easy desserts that is truly better than the sum of its parts, so save it and whip it up when you need something quick and refreshing…like now!

 1 (1 lb.) box angel food cake mix

 8 ounces reduced fat cream cheese, softened

-1/4 cup limeade from concentrate
+1/4 cup limeade concentrate (straight from the can)

 1-4 tablespoons powdered sugar